 - Local subsidiaries outsource a range of support functions to UK based shared services (including Exposure Management, Legal, Finance.
-HR, IT, Operations and Procurement & Facilities, Risk Management and Internal Audit) provided by the AIL Group; - The US based software development team within the AmTrust Group provides services for development, modifications and upgrade of IT systems, including the ANA system for underwriting and claims handling of Italian Medical Malpractice business at AEL; - All Insurance Management, the in-house Am Trust Group investment management company, manages investments on behalf of the AIL subsidiaries in line with their respective investment mandates; and - MICL relies on its sister company CCP to provide policy and claims administration, distribution, policy fulfilment and IT services.
+HR, IT, Operations and Procurement & Facilities, Risk Management and Internal Audit) provided by the AIL Group; - The US based software development team within the AmTrust Group provides services for development, modifications and upgrade of IT systems; - All Insurance Management, the in-house AmTrust Group investment management company, manages investments on behalf of the AIL subsidiaries in line with their respective investment mandates; and - MICL relies on its sister company CCP to provide policy and claims administration, distribution, policy fulfilment and IT services.